isomerpages/mindef-ndp2022/index.md

         src="https://www.youtube.com/embed/II_5jBaYmGQ" title="YouTube video
         player" frameborder="0" allow="autoplay " ></iframe>
   - infopic:
-      title: Pledge & Do Good
-      description: "Express your hopes and aspirations for  Singapore by making your
-        #PledgeSG and  bring your pledge to life by #DoingGood "
-      button: Find out more
-      url: /pledgesg-and-doing-good/
-      alt: PledgeSG and Doing Good
-      image: /images/NDP22 Website Homepage Images 20May2022 11am.jpg
-  - infopic:
       title: National Day at Heartlands
       description: Heartland celebrations will be held at five locations in Singapore.
         Look forward to a myriad of performances, activities and exhibitions.